Looking for Inexpensive ways to enhance the look of your 4Runner? Check out our picks for the top cheap mods!

 The caps are made by Slime and are called Barrel Valve Caps.
 Since I have the black TRD Sema wheels with the red TRD logo emblem in the middle I decided a red cap would look nice.
 Of course, this is a personal preference, but to me, it looks really nice and adds a nice little touch… all for under $5.

-The quality of these caps are pretty nice too.
-It is also very easy to unscrew these caps as they have a textured grip that make it easy to unscrew even if there is mud, water, or anything else on the cap or your hands.
+The quality of these caps is pretty nice too.
+It is also very easy to unscrew these caps as they have a textured grip that makes it easy to unscrew even if there is mud, water, or anything else on the cap or your hands.

 If you aren’t into the red caps, there are other colors available as well as different companies that offer valve stem caps.
 Considering how cheap and easy it is to install these valve stem caps I would highly recommend customizing your 4Runner with some aftermarket valve stem caps.